npm package discovery and stats viewer.

 Usage

 The functionality provided by the JSON Schema CLI is divided into commands.
-The following pages describe each command in detail.
+The following pages describe each feature in detail.
 Additionally, running the JSON Schema CLI without passing a command will print convenient reference documentation:

 Installation

 The JSON Schema CLI is written using C++ and CMake, and supports macOS, Windows, and GNU/Linux.
-Under the hood, it relies on the powerful JSON Toolkit library.

 From Homebrew